-As stated previously, when the Hospital Insurance program was being enacted in 1965, a certain procedure for developing the cost estimates and determining the actuarial balance of the program was established by the Congress, after considering different possible approaches recommended by actuaries.
+As stated previously, when the hospital insurance program was being enacted in 1965, a certain procedure for developing the cost estimates and determining the actuarial balance of the program was established by the Congress, after considering different possible approaches recommended by actuaries.
 Such procedure has continued to be followed and will be described in this appendix.

 The long-term actuarial cost estimates for the HI program are made over a future period of 25 years.
 It is believed that a 25-year projection period for this program is as far ahead as should be considered, because of the uncertainty as to future institutional care practices and as to changes in the costs of these institutional services.
-On the other hand, the program is a long-term social insurance program; thus, it is necessary to look ahead for a period in the future to have some idea as to the right casts that can pencifile aperiod in the future to have some idea as to the rising costs that can possibly ensue, even with the uncertainties stated above.
+On the other hand, the program is a long-term social insurance program; thus, it is necessary to look ahead for a period in the future to have some idea as to the rising costs that can possibly ensue, even with the uncertainties stated above.